clarsonhideta/CCodeRev/README.md

 # C Programming and Reverse Engineering
-Under content of "C How to program", by Deitel & Deitel
+Under content of "C How to program" 8th edition, by Deitel & Deitel

 _The content is being added slowly.
 Be patient!_